mohammed-najib/react_native_recipes/README.md

 1. App navigation.
 2. How to add an app drawer.
 3. How to use react context in react-native.
+4. How to use redux toolkit in react-native.

 ## Installed Packages